valentinnsoare/dns_monitoring_api/README.md

-# RianaMonitoringAPI
+# DNSMonitoringAPI

-RianaMonitoringAPI is a REST API for monitoring and managing Riana health.
+DNSMonitoringAPI is a REST API for monitoring and managing health.

 > 🚀️ Under development 🚧